Keyboard shortcuts

 3. Release

-Publishes the packages to npm registry:
+Publishes the packages to the npm registry:

 1. Environment Setup: Configures Node.js 22, pnpm, and dependency caching